-- data-driven human and software behavioural analytics and threat intelligence (e.g. machine learning for intrusion detection via software behaviours)
+- Data-driven human and software behavioural analytics and threat intelligence – Our expertise in data science, machine learning and statistical analysis is being applied to ground-breaking research in intrusion detection via the complex analysis of software behaviours (e.g. machine learning for intrusion detection via software behaviours).

-These four themes are interdependent and our interdisciplinary approach has led to publications in world-leading conferences and journals.
+These five themes are interdependent and our interdisciplinary approach has led to publications in world-leading conferences and journals.

 - Alsaedi, N. , Burnap, P. and Rana, O. 2017.
 Can we predict a riot?
 Disruptive event detection using Twitter.
 ACM Transactions on Internet Technology 17 (2) 18.
 (10.1145/2996183)

 - Burnap, P. et al. 2017.
 Determining and sharing risk data in distributed interdependent systems.
 IEEE Computer 50 (4), pp.72-79.
 (10.1109/MC.2017.108)

 - Williams, M. L. , Burnap, P. and Sloan, L. 2017.
 Crime sensing with big data: the affordances and limitations of using open-source communications to estimate crime patterns.
 British Journal of Criminology 57 (2), pp.320-340.
 (10.1093/bjc/azw031)

 - Levi, M. et al. 2017.
 Cyberfraud and the implications for effective risk-based responses: themes from UK research.
 Crime, Law and Social Change 67 (1), pp.77-96.
 (10.1007/s10611-016-9648-0)